chitrams/demo-simple-targets/README.md

 5.  `model` fits a simple linear model
 6.  `plot` generates a scatter plot of the data with a line of the model running through it.

+## Supporting files

+Supporting files not usually part of the targets workflow:

+- `/scripts/initialise.R` shows you how to set up and how the csv files were generated.

+- `/scripts/interim.R` shows you …

+## References

 <div id="refs" class="references csl-bib-body hanging-indent"
 entry-spacing="0">